swiftlang/swift/docs/SequencesAndCollections.rst

  Sequences And Collections in Swift
 ====================================

-Swift's standard library provides a rich taxonomy of abstractions for processing series of elements.
-This document explains how and why each one is structured as it is.
+Unlike many languages, Swift provides a rich taxonomy of abstractions for processing series of elements.
+This document explains why that taxonomy exists and how it is structured.

 Sequences
 =========